raspdevpy/ccdoc/guide/Trigger/upvote.md

 ## Basic Information

 This trigger runs when a user votes for the bot using a server referral link.
+You can

 To trigger this event, the user **must be a member of the server at the time of voting**.